-- Approaching 25,000 visitors attended the event over the three day period.
+- 25,000 visitors attended the three-day event.

-- 360 boats moored along the Trent and Mersey canal – stretching 1.5 miles in either direction of the festival site.
+- 360 boats were moored along the Trent and Mersey canal – stretching 1.5 miles in either direction of the festival site.

-- A record breaking 28 historic boats were on show.
+- A record-breaking 28 historic boats were on show.

-- 350 camping units stayed on-site.
+- 350 camping units stayed on site.

 - 300+ volunteers were involved in staging the festival.

-- Almost 250 organisations exhibited – ranging from boat builders to local craftspeople.
+- Almost 250 organisations exhibited, ranging from boat builders to local craftspeople.

 As chairman of The Waterways Festival, I cannot praise enough the splendid work done in promoting and publicising the event.
-I appreciate the time and effort involved in the promotion of this year’s Burton based festival.
+I appreciate the time and effort involved in the promotion of this year’s Burton-based festival.